Events

 The New Collective Quantified Goal calls on developed countries to increase funding for climate, with a target of US$ 300bn per year by 2035.
 The Baku to Belém Roadmap outlining how this funding might be mobilized is still in the works, but concessional funding is certain to play a role.
 Yet with aid budgets facing widespread cuts, climate change risks being de-prioritized.
 In this context, the issue of allocation – how and where climate finance is delivered – is key.

-This panel will bring in various perspectives (think tanks, aid agencies, government) to explore the intersection of climate and development finance in this rapidly evolving context.
+This panel brought in various perspectives (think tanks, aid agencies, government) to explore the intersection of climate and development finance in this rapidly evolving context.

-Panelists will discuss the situations where official development aid (ODA) and more broadly concessional finance remain an effective and even a necessary instrument in order to attain development and climate objectives.
+Panelists discussed the situations where official development aid (ODA) and more broadly concessional finance remain an effective and even a necessary instrument in order to attain development and climate objectives.

 • Present the different and sometimes diverging narratives on climate finance and its intersection with development.